algolia/algoliasearch-client-php/README.md

-# PHP Client v2
+# Introducing PHP Client v2

+A new version of the PHP client is coming.
+This will be the base for a new version of other client within the next few months.

+If you ever found yourself thinking _"I wish I could do this with the client"_, please email me (julien.bourdeau@algolia.com) or open an issue on GitHub.

 ## Why

 All the Algolia clients were designed years ago, we think rewriting them from scratch will help improve the developer experience for every user and make them more maintainable.

-More maintainable means faster feature development and less bugs, so in the end, it all comes down to improve the developer experience for the entire Algolia community.
+More maintainable means faster feature development and less bugs, so in the end, it all comes down to improving the developer experience for the entire Algolia community.

 ## Requirements